PaulTiffany/wicked-geometry/README.md

 - An **outer projection metric** $g_{\mathrm{out}}$ (social legibility, institutional categories)
 - An **inner emergence metric** $g_{\mathrm{in}}$ (truth-seeking, lived experience)

-**Part I** exhibits resolution collapse $\varepsilon_{\mathrm{res}} \to 0$ that concentrates curvature and produces **atlas fracture** at the narrative climax—a measurable discontinuity where the outer chart fails to map the inner territory.
+**Part I** exhibits resolution collapse $\varepsilon_{\mathrm{res}} \to 0$ that concentrates curvature and produces **atlas fracture** at the narrative climax - a measurable discontinuity where the outer chart fails to map the inner territory.

 **Part II** repairs the manifold via a Ricci-type **grace flow** $\phi(\tau)$ with adaptive cadence, enabling reconciliation while preserving identity.

 ## Key Contributions

 ### 1. Atlas Fracture Detection
-We demonstrate that the unmasking of the Wizard (Chapter 15 in Baum's 1900 text) constitutes a measurable discontinuity in semantic entropy—an **atlas fracture** where institutional maps fail.
+We demonstrate that the unmasking of the Wizard (Chapter 15 in Baum's 1900 text) constitutes a measurable discontinuity in semantic entropy - an **atlas fracture** where institutional maps fail.

 ![Atlas Fracture Plot](./atlas_fracture_evidence.png)